 In some cases entry level positions (or junior positions) require training sessions even before you are allowed to actually perform your job duties.
 These sessions are offered by the place of employment, after you have successfully applied.

 Apprenticeship is also possible where you need to learn skills from a more senior person or expert.
 The more hands on careers, such as animal grooming might require apprenticeship.

-Join the Animal Keeper Group in STEP 7 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Animal Keepers Group in the Community to learn more and even interact with the educational institutions that will help you secure your dream career!

 Average level of education of those entering the career:

 Although certain animal caregiver careers do require some form of legal certification to prove that you can indeed do the work, and do it well, it’s not generally required to become an animal keeper.